 If you’re reading this, you’re one of the few people we’ve asked to be contributors to Productive Flourishing.
 This means two things: We trust you, and you’re a good writer who has ideas that our readers will enjoy or find valuable.

 We’ve written these guidelines in the hopes that they help you write rather than keep you from writing.
-The guidelines will undoubtedly change as we figure out what needs to be included.
+The guidelines may change as we co-create better ways to collaborate and share your work.

-When you’re a PF contributor, we’ll give you a login and password to the PF site, but we do the editing and collaboration via Google Docs because, let’s face it, WordPress is terrible for that.
+- We’ll setup a login and password for the PF site, but we do the editing and collaboration via Google Docs because, let’s face it, WordPress is terrible for editing and collaboration.
+Jo will get this set up for you.

 Here are some rough guidelines on which categories we discuss on which days: